Interpersonal Psychotherapy

 Many individuals may isolate themselves upon experiencing a challenging or adverse event, which can act as a defense mechanism.
 However, it can have long-term impacts on relationships for many.
 Interpersonal psychotherapy can help clients maintain healthy relationships even when dealing with significant struggles.

-Conflicts within interpersonal relationships
+IPT can help with conflicts within interpersonal relationships

-Therapists specializing in interpersonal psychotherapy often assist clients in a conflict between them and another individual or social group.
+Psychotherapists specializing in interpersonal psychotherapy often assist clients in a conflict between them and another individual or social group.
 Conflict can occur for many reasons, whether due to misunderstandings, unresolved challenges, mismatching communication or love styles, or growing apart from one another.
-These therapists take an individual approach to help clients understand their role in their relationship conflicts and how to set boundaries, de-escalate conflict, and keep themselves safe.
+These psychotherapists take an individual approach to help clients understand their role in their relationship conflicts and how to set boundaries, de-escalate conflict, and keep themselves safe.

-Lack of fulfillment in existing interpersonal relationships
+IPT may help with lack of fulfillment in existing interpersonal relationships

 Getty/AnnaStills